danae/hku-makerskills/README.md

         interface usb0
         static ip_address=169.254.64.64
         static ip6_address=fe80::40:40

 Reboot the Pi.
 You can now SSH into the Pi using the IPv6 address:

         ssh pi@fe80::40:40

 For now this is the best solution, since Windows doesn't have any zeroconf or bonjour servces installed and the ones I tried don't work.

+## Interacting with the API of openweathermap.org

+I want to make a little weather tamagotchi that can interact in the following ways:
+* It can read the temperature of its environment by using an NTC (negative temperature coefficient) sensor.
+* It can poll the outside temperature by using open weather data.
+* Depending on those two temperature variables (and possibly other weather variables) the device outputs algorithmic music.
+* The device has a LCD display to indicate its state in a visual way.

+For the outside temperature I use the [current weather API of openweathermap.org](http://openweathermap.org/current).
+I created a Python script (`weather.py`) to get the data,